 WHAT IS THE CURRENCY IN ECUADOR?

 So the Ecuadorian currency is the US Dollar.
-Sometimes ATM will not let you take out big amounts, so you might need to take out US$ 100 three times instead of US$ 300 once.
-Not so funny when you pay fees on top of each interaction.
-You need to take into account that some smaller towns/villages will also not have ATMs/banks, especially on the coast.
+Sometimes ATM will not let you take out big amounts, so you might need to take out $100 three times instead of $300 once.
+Not so funny when you pay fees on top of each money withdrawal.
+You need to take into account that in some smaller towns/villages might not always have ATMs/banks, especially on the coast and forest villages.

 WHAT TO SEE IN ECUADOR?